-- Emergency contact details for key personnel (e.g. fire wardens, floor wardens, first aid officers) and local emergency services (e.g. police, fire brigade) - Appointment of organisation of fire wardens - Site evacuation procedures - The location of all fire safety and emergency equipment, and training of all staff in their use - Maintenance of fire safety and emergency equipment - Procedures and schedule for regular emergency scenario training such as evacuation drills, firefighting drills, spill response
+- Emergency contact details for key personnel (e.g. fire wardens, floor wardens, first aid officers) and local emergency services (e.g. police, fire brigade) - Appointment of organisation of fire wardens - Site evacuation procedures - The location of all fire safety and emergency equipment, and training of all staff in its use - Maintenance of fire safety and emergency equipment - Procedures and schedule for regular emergency scenario training such as evacuation drills, firefighting drills, spill response

 The emergency plan should set out the management requirements and processes to be followed in an emergency.
 In the case of a tyre storage facility this should include determining the appropriate number of persons trained in the use of on-site fire safety and emergency equipment and processes for ensuring adequate staff are available at any time (either on-site or on call).
-Some states (e.g. Victoria) require that the emergency plan is prepared in consultation with the local fire service and this is considered to be best practice.
+Some states (e.g. Victoria and Queensland) require that the emergency plan is prepared in consultation with the local fire service and this is considered to be best practice.
+Conducting joint drills or desktop exercises with local agencies should also be considered.

-Given the potential risks to both health and safety and the environment, there are a number of additional items which should be considered when developing your emergency plan, including:
+Given the potential risks to both health and safety and the environment, there are several additional items which should be considered when developing your emergency plan, including:

-- First attack firefighting/immediate response measures appropriate to the site and which staff members should be trained in these (see Section 4.8) - Locations of all drains at the site and procedures for ensuring any contaminated firewater cannot enter drains (see Section 5.1.3) - Locations of all hazardous materials at the site and procedures for ensuring these are isolated and the risk of these. - Prevailing winds and the direction a smoke plume may travel in the event of a fire as this should be considered in evacuation plans (information on this can be obtained from the Bureau of Meteorology)
+- First attack firefighting/immediate response measures appropriate to the site and which staff members should be trained in these (see Section 4.8) - Locations and disposition of all drains at the site and procedures for ensuring any contaminated firewater cannot escape from the site (see Section 5.1.3) - Locations of all hazardous materials at the site and procedures for ensuring these are isolated and the risk of these. - Prevailing winds and the direction a smoke plume may travel in the event of a fire as this should be considered in evacuation plans (information on this can be obtained from the Bureau of Meteorology)

-A number of states (including NSW, Victoria, WA and South Australia) also require the development of a Tactical Fire Plan as part of the emergency plan, and it is best practice to develop this regardless of your site's location.
-The main objective of a Tactical Fire Plan is to provide detail of a site's fire protection equipment and provide essential instructions for the use of emergency services in the event of a fire.
-It is recommended that that Tactical Fire Plans link with your local brigade's fire pre-plans.
+A number of states (including NSW, Victoria, WA and South Australia) also require the development of a 'Tactical' Fire Plan as part of the site Emergency Response Plan, and it is best practice to develop this regardless of your site's location.
+The main objective of a Tactical Fire Plan is to provide detail of a site's fire protection equipment and provide essential instructions for use by emergency services in the event of a fire.
+Tactical Fire Plans should provide a scale drawing of your site, including the location of key installed fire and safety equipment.
+It is recommended that that Tactical Fire Plans link with your local brigade's fire preplans.
 These take the form of schematic drawings which are colour coded to show locations of fire safety equipment.
 You should refer to your state fire & emergency services department for guidance on how to develop a Tactical Fire Plan, to ensure that they are consistent with the standards in your state or territory.